 When the job description includes the words “your honor,” you know the role is one of importance.
 That certainly is the case for three alumni elected to state district court seats in the recent 2020 election.

 The Faculty Senate and the Staff Senate have approved a joint resolution endorsing guiding principles for the university’s process in making budgetary decisions.

 Salem Parris, a 2019 alumna of the College of Education and Allied Professions, was selected as Haywood County’s 2020 Beginning Teacher of the Year.

 Students will be allowed to request grades of satisfactory or unsatisfactory for 2020 fall semester classes following a split-vote approval of a resolution of the Faculty Senate.

 The Board of Trustees will hold its quarterly meeting at 9:30 a.m.
-Friday, Sept.
-4, and committee meetings at 1 p.m.
-Thursday, Sept.
-3, in the John W. Bardo Fine and Performing Arts Center.
+Friday, Dec.
+4, in the performance hall of the John W. Bardo Fine and Performing Arts Center.

 Assistant professor Amy Stringer has been named North Carolina College/University Physical Education Teacher of the Year by NC SHAPE.

 Daniel Tizon has his sights set on the future, while firmly grounded in the present as a student emergency services technician.